sagecodes/intro-to-sql/README.md

 We're an awesome community!!!

-Shout out to Jessica tonight!
-If you have any questions about Galvanize tale to her!
-You can also email her at [learn@galvanize.com](mailto:learn@galvanize.com)
+Interested in learnig more about our Galvanize programs reach out to Lauren @ [lauren.lark@galvanize.com](mailto:lauren.lark@galvanize.com)

 ## About me:
-Hello I'm [Sage Elliott](http://sageelliott.com/).
+I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
-Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
 I love technology!
-I'm currently learning more about how to build AI and VR projects (I can't wait to do a workshop round these topics)!
+I'm currently learning more about Deep Learning & Computer Vision.

-*caveat* I'm not an Galvanize instructor, they're much better at teaching than I am!
+*caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!

 If you have an event you would like to see or put on let me know!
 I'm always looking for ideas.
 Talk to me after the workshop or find me online at one of these: